SECRETS OF THE BIG SHOW IN THE BIG APPLE

 Even the car companies recognize the importance of Southern California as a center for creativity.
 Every major car company that sells cars in this country has established a design studio in Southern California.

-So, with all this going on in Greater Los Angeles, why is the biggest auto show in North America in New York, where most people don’t own cars and try to avoid driving them if at all possible?
+So, with all this going on in Greater Los Angeles, why is the most well-attended auto show in North America in New York, where most people don’t own cars and try to avoid driving them if at all possible?

 It’s All About Getting to the Show